1Bitsy/1bitsy-website/content/overview/quickstart.md

 jtag_scan should list that it found the STM32F4 of the 1Bitsy and you should be able to attach to it.

-8: Upload and run the fanciblink example
+8: Upload and run the fancyblink example
 ```
 load
 run